 Can’t Fix Your Washing Machine that Won’t Drain?

 This is a good time to go find the manufacturer’s instructions on how to best load your machine, as well as the type of detergent you use (and how much).
 Using the wrong detergent, or an excess amount can also lead to problems down the line.

 If you need to manually drain the water, you can use gravity to your advantage.
 Unplug the drain hose and place it into a bucket or near a floor drain, using a clamp to control the flow of water.

 Even after going through all your troubleshooting options and trying everything you can, some mysteries must be solved by the experts.
-They see these problems regularly and can identify the problem source case-by-case.
-If you find yourself in a similar situation, don’t hesitate to call (901) 466-2026 to speak with a Memphis washing machine repair expert.
+Our professional washer repair techs see these problems regularly and can identify the problem source case-by-case.

 If your washer won't drain even after some DIY work, don’t hesitate to call Mr. Appliance of Memphis for speedy, expert washing machine repair.

 Combined, our techs are backed with over 80 years of washing machine repair experience.
 There's virtually nothing we can't fix and have fixed improperly draining washer before.